-Love that new engine smell, prrrr.
+Love that new engine smell, purrrr.
 No more tow trucks, no more calls to work – I’m running late, no more borrowed cars… it’s all giggles now.
-But it does make you question if the mileage read out should reflect that as good as new car feel.
+But it does make you question if the mileage readout should reflect that new engine.

-Does a cars odometer reset with a new engine?
-A cars odometer does not reset with a new engine.
+A car’s odometer does not reset with a new engine.
 The odometer is a record of all the components of a car, not just the engine.

 Odometer For All Components

 Sure, you could argue that the engine is the main and most expensive component.
-But there’s only so many miles in any component and as a purchaser wouldn’t you wan’t to know the true mileage on other expensive parts of a car.
+But there are only so many miles in any component, and as a purchaser, wouldn’t you want to know the true mileage on other expensive parts of a car?

-Many components are mechanical with electronic assistance requiring routine maintenance set intervals.
-Inaccurate mileage reading could cause these components to miss out on some critical mileage sensitive maintenance.
+Many components are mechanical with electronic assistance requiring routine maintenance at set intervals.
+Inaccurate mileage reading could cause these components to miss out on some critical mileage-sensitive repairs.

 Illegal To Wind Clock Back

-Besides it been plain wrong, it’s illegal to tamper with the mileage reading of a motor car.
+Besides, it has been plain wrong.
+It’s illegal to tamper with the mileage reading of a motor car.
 Doing so with the intention to deceive a buyer could land you in trouble with the police.

-It is of course totally dishonest and not at all cool.
+It is, of course, dishonest and not at all cool.
 What most of these guys don’t know is that their deception can be traced.
-Many cars keep more than one record of miles travelled, although the dash clock may have been manipulated, the PCM and TCM may also have a record and their records aren’t as easily manipulated.
+Many cars keep more than one record of miles traveled.
+Although the dash clock may have been manipulated, the PCM and TCM may also have a record and their records aren’t as easily manipulated.

-In addition, a full record of a car, including its mileage is stored at main dealers when ever they are brought in for service.
-This type info is pretty easy to check, cloud computing has made all this info available to all network dealers.
+In addition, a full record of a car, including its mileage, is stored at main dealers.
+Whenever they are brought in for service, recalls, or repairs, the mileage is recorded and entered into a database.
+This type of info is pretty easy to check.
+Cloud computing has made all this info available to all network dealers.

-The service history of a car is important, it effects the value big-time, no service history and most buyers will assume the worst.
+The service history of a car is important, it affects the value big-time, no service history, and most buyers will assume the worst.

-Turning the mileage back will be at odds with the service records of the car and so will cause either suspicion or confusion neither are good.
+Turning the mileage back will be at odds with the service records of the car and so will cause either suspicion or confusion.
+Neither is good.

-I’ve bought a ton of cars over the years and assuming a seller was straight with me and told me the clock was turned back, I wouldn’t buy the car.
+I’ve bought a ton of cars over the years, and assuming a seller was straight with me and told me the clock was turned back….
+I wouldn’t buy the car.
 It’s unusual activity and creates a cloud of doubt.
-It will negatively effect the resale price.
+It will negatively affect the resale price.